Is an historic stock market crash about to unfold on Wall Street?

-If there's anything that all stock market analysts agree upon, it's that "markets don't move in straight lines" (at least not for very long).
-Look at any chart of any stock, any commodity, anything that is traded on an open market and you just don't see straight lines.
+But if there's one thing that all stock market analysts and forecasters agree upon, it's that "markets don't move in straight lines" (at least not for very long).
+Look at any chart of any stock, any commodity, anything that is traded on an open market and you just don't see long straight lines.

 So if markets don't move in straight lines, how do they move?
 Again, look at any chart and it's obvious: markets move in zigs and zags.
-A more technical description of zigs and zags is waves.
+A more technical term for zigs and zags is waves.
 And there is no better way to analyze and interpret chart waves than with Elliott Wave analysis.

 Founded in 1979 by Robert R. Prechter Jr., Elliott Wave International (EWI) is the largest independent financial analysis and market forecasting firm in the world.
 EWI's analysts cover every major market (stocks, currencies, bonds, energy, metals, commodities) worldwide, 24 hours a day.

-As Bob Prechter warns, and as the market action during the 2008-2009 financial crisis proved,
+As Bob Prechter warned, and as the market action during the 2008-2009 financial crisis proved,

 We urge you to stay on top of the latest market action with commentary and reports from our friends at Elliott Wave International.